manzt/zarrita.js/docs/packages/storage.md

 ### FileSystemStore <Badge type="tip" text="Readable" /> <Badge type="tip" text="Writable" />

-Designed for JavaScript runtimes with file system access, the The **FileSystemStore** is designed for JavaScript runtimes with file system access (i.e., server-side JavaScript).
-It is build atop the Node.js [`fs`](https://nodejs.org/api/fs.html) module and is compatible with environments like Node.js, Bun, and Deno.
+The **FileSystemStore** is designed for JavaScript runtimes with file system access (i.e., server-side JavaScript).
+It is built atop the Node.js [`fs`](https://nodejs.org/api/fs.html) module and is compatible with environments like Node.js, Bun, and Deno.